aprismatic/bigintegerext/README.md

 A set of extension methods for the .NET `System.Numerics.BigInteger` class, including methods like `BitCount`, `ModInverse`, `GenPseudoPrime`, `GenSafePseudoPrime`, `GenRandomBits` (using cryptographically strong RNG), `IsProbablePrime` (implemented using Rabin-Miller test).

+### Installation

+`Aprismatic.BigIntegerExt` library is available in GitHub package repo as well as on NuGet.org: <https://www.nuget.org/packages/Aprismatic.BigIntegerExt/>.

+You can install it through NuGet package manager in Visual Studion or Rider or run `dotnet add package Aprismatic.BigIntegerExt`.

 ### Usage

 ```csharp